JupiterOne-Archives/docs-old/docs/person-team-relationship.md

 ## API

 This process can also be accomplished via the JupiterOne API using the JSON example above.
 See the document [Bulk Upload][bulk-upload-api] for more info.

 ### Some key things to note:

 - The _key must be unique for each team
-- “members” is an array of email addresses that correspond to users/Persons that have already been integrated through an IdP.
-If the Person entity has not been created, they cannot be mapped to the Team.
-- The properties “lead”, “manager”, and “supervisor” can be used to define roles for different members of the Team entity.
+- "members" are mapped to Person entities by email, creating Team -HAS-> Person relationships
+- "lead" or "manager" or "supervisor" is also mapped to a Person entity by email, creating Person -MANAGES-> Team relationships
 - Currently JSON/YAML are the only supported formats to define custom entities/Teams. [^1]

 [^1]: CSV support will be available soon to allow users to modify a spreadsheet instead.